michaelminhvo/automatic-flush/README.md

 Sometimes the algorithm will flush too early or won't flush.
 For this case we added a quick flush mode where a person can hold their hand in front of the distance sensor for two seconds and the toilet will flush.

 Feedback is very important in product design.
 A person using this toilet needs to understand how to use it.
 The distance sensor has two round input/output sensors that look like eyes.
-I considered LED lights that would light up when we detected "FLUSH MODE" - but decided on a LCD panel mostly because I wanted to learn how to work with those.
+There are two prototypes: 1.
+LED lights that light up when we detect "FLUSH MODE", and blink when it senses possible activity, 2.
 The LCD panel is blank when inactive, and has countdowns whenever it detects an object in front of it.

 "Flush mode in 4..."
 "Toilet in use"